-That sounds familiar: a kingdom that will stand forever and not be destroyed.
+That sounds familiar, doesn't it?
+A kingdom that will stand forever and not be destroyed?!
 Here the writer says "we receiving a kingdom..."
 He didn't say, "One of these days, a kingdom will come."
 The saints THEN, to whom he was writing, were receiving a kingdom.

 So, if the first century Christians were receiving a kingdom that cannot be shaken, and Daniel says that the indestructible kingdom would come in the days of the kings leading up to the first century, the Roman Empire, can't we conclude that the kingdom came during the first century?
-We surely can.
+Yes, we can.
+And if we believe the prophecy of Daniel, we MUST.